 The English translation of ‘veldtschoen’, the 17th century Cape Dutch name for what is technically known as a stitchdown, is ‘field shoe’.
 Today it is seldom spelt that way.
 In modernised Afrikaans the familiar footwear is known as a ‘veldskoen’ or a ‘velskoen’ – the former meaning field or bush shoe, and the latter skin shoe.
 Now affectionately and commonly called a ‘vellie’ (pron. felly).

 The stitchdown holds a special place in the southern African footwear industry.
 Developed by the Dutch Voortrekkers and Pioneers, it was a product of the African bush, a rough shoe made of untanned game hide on the Great Trek northwards.
 By the simplest definition of construction, the upper was out flanged and stitched onto the sole and runner.
 The original workshop for producing veldtschoens was near Algoa Bay at a place today called Uitenhage.

 The veldtschoen shares with the sandal and the moccasin the distinction of being the world’s oldest footwear constructions.
 Clarks of England and others like Courteney have made the style internationally famous.
 Today, making stitchdown shoes and boots is a highly specialised and technically challenging process.
 Although unchanged from its original concept, today’s veldtschoen benefits from modern technology and the advantages of innovative shoemaking.

 It all starts with the last, which is a carefully developed wooden or plastic foot-shaped form or model.
 It is three dimensional, similar to the average human foot but with allowances for the toes, movement and expansion.
-To ensure maximum support and comfortable fit, the Courteney lasts were manufactured in England by the makers of Clarks of England lasts.
-The footwear designer works on the last to produce a comfortable and stylish boot or shoe.
+Courteney lasts have been custom-designed to ensure maximum support and comfortable fit with the boots’ future as hard-walking, hard-working footwear in mind.